BlipOnNobodysRadar/70pct-Goal-Helper/README.md

 ## Lessons Learned:

 - Preventing forms from automatically refreshing the page on submit
-- Using event bubbling for adding event listeners to dynamically rendered DOM elements
+- Using event bubbling/capturing for adding event listeners to dynamically rendered DOM elements
 - Be generous with simple, descriptively-named helper functions to form clean and readable code